-What makes The Sensory Path unique is the research behind what we have formulated.
-As a Special Education Teacher, Holly Clay, the developer of TSP, served a large percentage of students with Autism.
-She noticed when a child started losing cognitive functioning during the learning process it helped to give the child some sensory input.
-She began studying which series of movements seemed to offer the child the necessary proprioceptive and vestibular input so the child could refocus and attend which ultimately increased cognition and retention of new information.
+As a special education teacher, Holly Clay, the founder of The Sensory Path™, served a large percentage of students with autism.
+She noticed when a child started losing cognitive functioning during the learning process, it helped to give the child some sensory input.
+She began studying which series of movements seemed to offer the child the necessary proprioceptive and vestibular input to help the child regain focus and control, which ultimately increased cognition and retention of new information.
 She saw a huge reduction of sensory seeking behaviors and an increase in cognitive functioning.
 The Sensory Path company is the only company offering research based Sensory Paths.
 The Sensory Path is proud to be the only company offering Sensory Paths that have been reviewed by The International Board of Credentialing and Continuing Education Standards and received the Certified Autism Resource distinction.

 Vestibular System and Proprioception: The Two Unknown Senses